 There are some really cool custom mechanical keyboard USB cables out there, but how do you get ahold of one of them?

 We’ll walk through all of the best places to find custom USB cables to make it a breeze!
+Here’s a list of our favorite USB-C keyboards to fit your cable.

 What are the Best Custom USB Cables?